JaredHane98/QT-RTSP-Live-Video/README.md

 A repository demonstrating the use of Qt for displaying live video streams and presenting data from microcontrollers.
-This example features the B76952 microcontroller and the D435 camera.
+This example features the BQ76952 battery management system and a D435 camera.

 Dependencies